 Name the campaign, select the target platform as “WEB” and define the campaign target audience

 Select a name that helps you identify the campaign while managing the campaigns later.
-Campaign name must have a minimum of 5 characters.
+The campaign name must have a minimum of 5 characters.

 Next, select the Target Platform as "WEB"